 Farm 5.0 describes sustainable agriculture.
 The aim is to preserve biodiversity, restore natural cycles and reduce CO2 emissions.

-We imagine Farm 5.0 as a combination of sustainable concepts: Agricultural land and flower strips in alternation create species-appropriate conditions for plant and animal life.
-PV modules on the agricultural land produce the sustainable electricity for electric agricultural machinery and the production buildings.
+We imagine Farm 5.0 as a combination of sustainable concepts: Agricultural land and flower strips on alternation create species-appropriate conditions for plant and animal life.
+PV modules on agricultural land produce sustainable electricity for electric agricultural machinery and production buildings.
 In this way, the entire farm becomes CO2-neutral.
 It integrates into the landscape without causing additional damage.
 Because the PV modules are used as roofing, the need for irrigation and pesticides can be reduced.
 In addition, the yield of cultivated crops increases thanks to the more controllable conditions.
 Surplus renewable electricity can be sold to the village or city dwellers.

-In modern agriculture, the focus is on the digitalization or automation of agricultural processes.
+In modern agriculture, the focus is on digitalization or automation of agricultural processes.
 Farm 5.0 aims to create sustainable agriculture by combining PV modules and crops.

-Agriculture, livestock and fishing occupy large areas.
+Agriculture, livestock, and fishing occupy large areas.
 Stable conditions are advantageous for agri- and aquacultures.
-Canopies are expensive, machines and intelligent monitoring and control need electricity.
-If solar modules are used in dual function, additional land can be used for the necessary expansion of renewable energy production.
+Canopies are expensive, and machines and intelligent monitoring and control need electricity.
+If solar modules are used in the dual function, additional land can be used for the necessary expansion of renewable energy production.
 Farmers can convert their electricity consumption and improve the conditions for their plants and animals.
 At the same time, Agri-PV defuses the land use conflict and offers farmers additional sources of income.